jameBroa/LinksLSP/README.md

 This repo contains an implementation of a VSCODE Extension for the programming langauge Links.
 The original aim of this project was to implement a Language Server Protocol for the language, however, the project has evolved to include extra features to enhance the development experience.
 This project is made as part of my final year dissertation project at The University of Edinburgh.

+## NOTE
+To get the token highlighting working, once installed, please change the theme from your theme to `Links Dark'.
+This is a custom theme specifically setup for Links.

 ## Features
 - VSCode 'Links' area to
     - Check what tables exist in your database